IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 ```

 ### Step 3: Create the SQL Script File
-Create an SQL script file with the `.sql` extension inside the extension directory.
-This file will contain the SQL code to create the custom function.
+- This file will contain the SQL code to create the custom function.
 For example, create a file named `pg_sample_ext--1.0.sql` with the following contents:

 ```sql
 -- Create a function to calculate the square of a number